Statiko-dev/statiko.dev/content/en/docs/How To/3-health-check.md

   },
   "sync": {
     "running": false,
-    "lastSync": "2020-02-25T07:39:19.086829926Z"
+    "lastSync": "2020-04-25T15:36:53.4577868Z"
   },
+  "store": {
+    "healthy": true
+  },
   "health": [
     {
+      "healthy": true,
       "domain": "staging.statiko.dev",
-      "app": "statiko-docs-20200225.1",
+      "app": "statiko-docs-20200425.1",
-      "status": 200,
-      "size": 9703,
-      "time": "2020-02-25T15:24:23.973859497Z"
+      "time": "2020-04-25T15:24:23.973859497Z"
     },
     {
+      "healthy": true,
       "domain": "statiko.dev",
-      "app": "statiko-docs-20200225.1",
+      "app": "statiko-docs-20200425.1",
-      "status": 200,
-      "size": 9703,
-      "time": "2020-02-25T15:24:23.972776124Z"
+      "time": "2020-04-25T15:24:23.972776124Z"
     }
   ]
 }
 ```

-There are three main keys in this JSON document:
+There are four main keys in this JSON document:

 - `nginx` contains the status of the nginx server, if it's up and running
 - `sync` lets you know if the node is performing a sync, and the last time it completed one.
 A sync happens every time the node receives a new state (e.g. new site to be created, new app to be deployed, etc).
+- `store` contains information on the health of the store, including the status of the connection to etcd when used.
 - `health` lists all the sites configured and the apps (if any) deployed to them.
-Statiko periodically requests the app from the web server (last time is reported in the `time` key), storing the status code it received and the size of the response for the index file, in bytes.
+Statiko periodically requests the app from the web server to check its health (last time is reported in the `time` key).
 Responses for healthy sites are cached for a few minutes (to avoid probing all sites on each status request), and the cache is purged right away if the state of the node changes (e.g. a new app is deployed).

 You can also probe the status endpoint for a single domain by appending it to the path, for example `/status/statiko.dev`.
 This will have the same structure, but only one site in the response body: